-NSX has established a bank guarantee (National Australia Bank Limited) backed by a term deposit of \$500,000 to satisfy the requirements of the Settlement Performance Bond.
+NSX has established a bank guarantee backed by a term deposit of \$500,000 to satisfy the requirements of the Settlement Performance Bond.
+During the period these were no claims arising from ASX Settlement Operating Rule 4.9.5.

-NOTE 24 FINANCIAL INSTRUMENTS
+NOTE 22 FINANCIAL INSTRUMENTS